Mubarak verdict fuels protests, mockery in Egypt

 One animated video begins with a group of Mubarak-era politicians in a darkened cell facing an array of charges.
 One by one they are released and end up celebrating their freedom with their former president, singing "yes, we are back".

-(Reporting by Amr Dalsh, Ali Abdelaty and Lin Noueihed; Editing by Rosalind Russell)
+(Reporting by Amr Dalsh, Ali Abdelaty, Lin Noueihed and Jason Szep; Editing by Rosalind Russell and Frances Kerry)